-Cambodia's garment factories have been hit hard in recent months by shortages of cloth from China, resulting from the closure of textile factories in the latter due to Covid-19, which has caused reductions in production and employment at a number of Cambodian plants.8 In cases of economic difficulty, factories in Cambodia can suspend their workers' employment for up to two months, provided the employer has notified and obtained the approval of the labor authorities in advance of the suspension.9
+Cambodia's garment factories have been hit hard by both loss of orders from western buyers and shortages of cloth from China, resulting from the closure of textile factories in the latter due to Covid-19, which have resulted in the closure of many plants.
+In cases of economic difficulty, factories in Cambodia can suspend their workers' employment for up to two months, provided the employer has notified and obtained the approval of the labor authorities in advance of the suspension.
+Advance of the suspension.